-1.1 Corporate Information
+1.1 Group Background

-Solid Group Inc. (the Company) is a publicly listed company incorporated in the Philippines on October 16, 1933.
-The Company currently conducts business as an investments holding company.
-The Company's shares of stock are publicly traded at the Philippine Stock Exchange (PSE).
+Solid Group Inc. (SGI or the Parent Company) was incorporated and registered with the Philippine Securities and Exchange Commission ("the Commission") on October 16, 1933.
+SGI currently conducts business as an investment holding company.
+On September 4, 1996, SGI listed its shares of stock in the Philippine Stock Exchange (PSE).